COVID: India is 'at a critical juncture,' says WHO chief scientist | DW | 13.05.2021

 Vaccines remain a vital tool.
 But right now, the volume and distribution of vaccines is insufficient to end the pandemic, without the sustained and tailored application of public health measures that we know will work.

-DW: Are there any lessons that India has to learn for the future, given that many in the country dropped their guard and thought it was the pandemic's end game in December 2020?
+Are there any lessons that India has to learn for the future, given that many in the country dropped their guard and thought it was the pandemic's end game in December?

 The pandemic has shown that when health is at risk, everything is at risk.
 But when health is protected and promoted, individuals, families, communities, economies and nations can thrive.